unrealcv/unrealcv.github.io/_pages/index.md

 layout: single
 permalink: /index.html
 ---
+##UnrealCV

-UnrealCV is a project to help computer vision researchers build virtual worlds using Unreal Engine 4 (UE4).
+[UnrealCV](https://github.com/unrealcv/unrealcv) is an open source project to help computer vision researchers build virtual worlds using [Unreal Engine 4 (UE4)](https://www.unrealengine.com).
 It extends UE4 with a plugin by providing:

 1. A set of UnrealCV commands to interact with the virtual world.
 2. Communication between UE4 and an external program, such as Caffe.